All Articles

 • Field investigation.
 Test pits, boreholes, or both.
 Test pits are excavated with a small machine and let the engineer see the soil profile in cross-section.
 Boreholes are drilled and sampled.
 Most Burnaby residential lots get two to four investigation locations.

 • Subsurface conditions.
-A logged description of the soil at each investigation point — depth, soil type (sand, silt, clay, glacial till, fill), groundwater table, organic content.
+A logged description of the soil at each investigation point — depth, type (sand, silt, clay, glacial till, fill), groundwater table, organic content.

 • Foundation recommendations.
 Allowable bearing pressure, foundation type (spread footings, deep footings, piles), depth of bearing, frost-protection requirements, drainage requirements.

 • Construction monitoring requirements.
-What the engineer requires to verify their assumptions during construction — usually footing inspections, sometimes monitoring during excavation.
+What the engineer requires during construction to verify their assumptions — usually footing inspections, sometimes monitoring during excavation.

 • Letter of assurance.
 A signed and sealed letter committing the engineer to the recommendations and to the field reviews.
 The City of Burnaby requires this letter for permit issuance.